mayankbhandari10/Book-Rating-Prediction-Model/README.md

 ### Book-Rating-Prediction-Model
-This is a Machine learning project for the DSTI Python Labs
+This is a Machine learning project for the DSTI Python Labs.
+In this Jupyter Notebook, we performed Exploratory Data Analysis (EDA) and predicted the average ratings of books using Machine Learning algorithms.
+We used the Goodreads Books dataset and the following tools and technologies:

 ## Project Requirements